Developing the Leader Within You

 People who are looking for ways to enhance their leadership skills, and people who are interested in learning more about the region and how it operates in terms of Government, Education, Social Services and Culture among other topics.
 Participants actively engage in their own learning.

-The program runs for a total of 12 days over 10 months, one day a month from September until June.
-The only exception is the October session, which is a mandatory leadership retreat of three days.
+The program runs for a total of 11 days over 10 months, one day a month from September until June.
+The only exception is the October session, which is a mandatory two day leadership retreat.
 Beyond the scheduled program, participants will manage their own outside class time as needed to complete their team assignments.
 Program days typically run from 8 a.m. to 4:30 p.m.
 There are times that participants will be on site visits or will be engaged in volunteer work.
-The dates for the class of '19 are listed below:
+The dates for the class of '22 are listed below:

 LP is an open enrollment program of CBI.
 Participants are often nominated by their organizations to attend, but people may also enroll themselves.
 Class size is limited to 25 participants.
 If the class is full, you can be waitlisted in the event of a cancellation or you can be put on the roster for the next class.

-Online registration begins January 15th.
-The class roster will be finalized when the class is full or by August 31st of each year.
+Online registration is currently open.
+The class roster will be finalized when the class is full or by August 31 of each year.

 Tuition for the ten-month program is $1,950 per person, to be paid at the time of registration.
 Payment reserves a place on the program roster.
 Tuition covers all costs associated with the program including training, materials and meals.